red-kite-solutions/stalker/docs/docs/concepts/findings.md

 }
 ```

-Using the python sdk, you can emit this finding with the following code:
+Using the python SDK, you can emit this finding with the following code:

 ```python
 from stalker_job_sdk import DomainFinding, log_finding